crbassett/Studium/collections/_translations/address-at-opening.md

 *Theologische Quartalschrift*, volume 25, number 4.

 ---

-Address at the opening of the Theological Seminary in Wauwatosa, Wis., on September 5, 1928.

 This year our seminary is under the banner of new construction.
 Several weeks ago, we laid the cornerstone of the new building.
 In the course of